- Medical Registration – Medical Board of Australia

-- If you are a temporary resident and not from New Zealand you can apply directly to Medicare for a provider number.
+If you are a temporary resident and not from New Zealand you can apply directly to Medicare or apply through MDRAP for a provider number.
 If you are considering permanent residency soon you may be best to apply for MDRAP.
 Contact RDN to discuss the best option for you.

 If you are a temporary resident from New Zealand and a New Zealand graduate you must be enrolled on a 3GA Program.
-The RLRP is one such program and it is administered by RDN.
-To obtain a provider number you will need to contact RDN for the appropriate forms.
+The MDRAP is one such program and it is administered by RDN.
+To obtain a provider number you will need to contact RDN.

 Section 19AB of the Health Insurance Act 1973 (the Act) requires overseas trained doctors (OTDs) and foreign graduates of accredited medical schools (FGAMS) to practise in a district of workforce shortage (DWS) for a period of 10 years from the date of their first medical registration in Australia.
 Section 19AB of the Act acts as a workforce distribution mechanism to ensure doctors are directed to work in communities that have the most acute unmet needs.

 A district of workforce shortage (DWS) is a geographical area in which the local population has less access to Medicare-subsidised medical services when compared to the national average.
 In July 2018, the Distribution Priority Area (DPA) classification was introduced and applied to general practitioner work.
 Hence, for the purposes of meeting Section 19AB as described above, a doctor working a general practitioner role must work in a DPA for a period of 10 years.

 The 10-year period is commonly referred to as ‘the 10 Year Moratorium’.
 If a doctor has not obtained Australian permanent residency or citizenship by the end of the 10 Year Moratorium, they will still require a section 19AB exemption in order to access Medicare benefits arrangements.